The study of poultry nutrition involves many terms not commonly used in daily communication. The following is a list of nutritional terms.

 Pituitary: A gland in the lower part of the brain which produces a number of hormones.

-Plasma: The colorless fluid portion of the blood in which the corpuscles are suspended.
+Plasma: The colourless fluid portion of the blood in which the corpuscles are suspended.

 Polysaccharide: Any one of a group of carbohydrates consisting of a combination of a large but undetermined number of monosaccharide molecules, such as starch, dextrin, glycogen, cellulose, inulin, etc.